jakewins/jakewins.github.io/_posts/2016-06-29-tx-patterns.md

 ];
 ```

-Then we give the available actions, the list of valid sequences and our test subject to the harness, and it will tell us if any combination of action outcomes causes the code to perform an invalid sequence, like leaking the transaction:
+Then we give the available actions, the list of valid sequences and the pattern to test to the harness, and it will tell us if any combination of action outcomes causes the pattern to perform an invalid sequence.

 ```javascript
 test_correctness(actions, valid_sequences, pattern)